AntonHedlundFG/GraduationProject/Docs/Report/Johan/Report_Johan.md

 10. Wrap-up, presentation

 ### Project Management and Communication
-<a name="tools-and-platforms"></a>The team will use Discord for online communication, GitHub for version control and Jira for task management.\
+The team will use Discord for online communication, GitHub for version control and Jira for task management.\
-<a name="meeting-schedules"></a>We will have a stand-up meeting, daily,at 10 AM.
+We will have a stand-up meeting, daily,at 10 AM.
 We won't have weekly reviews of the project, but we will make sure to have a weekly build from week 2 and onwards.
 Review meetings for the whole team will be planned and scheduled for when there is a need.

 ### Mentorship and Guidance
 The school provided us with a budget of 1 hour or mentoring per week, per student.
 Since we were five student collaborating, we had a combined budget of 5 hours a week.
 We decided as a group to reach out to two mentors and divided our time between them.